BitBelle/JS-Practice/AsynchronousProgramming/README.md

 One of the coolest things about promises is that they can be *chained*.
 Each `then()` method returns a new promise, which means we can continue adding operations after the first one finishes.

+Each `.then()` returns a promise to keep the chain going.
+It ensures that:
+    * Any returned value in a `.then()` handler gets wrapped in a promise so it can be passed along the chain.
+    * If an error occurs or its thrown in any handler, it can be caught by the next `.catch()` or handler in subsequent `.then()` calls.

 **Example:**

 ```javascript